bardaguera/ForFairElections-datasets/README.md

 # For Fair Elections: Sociological Portrait of the Protesters

-A datasets with the results of opinion pool conducted during a protests "For Fair Elections".
-Moscow 2011-2012.
+The list of datasets with the results of opinion pools conducted during the protests "For Fair Elections".
+Moscow, 2011-2012.

-* Sakharova street:
+* Sakharova street -- 24.12.2011:
   * dataset -- Sakharova_street.xls
   * description -- Sakharova_street.md
+* Yakimanka street -- 4.02.2012 :
+  * dataset --
+  * description --
+*